longears/python-tent-client/README.md

 How to use it
 -------------

 Set your username in `myauthtokens.py`.
 You can leave the rest of that file alone for now.
-Eventually we will be saving auto tokens there as they're generated.
+Eventually we will be saving auth tokens there as they're generated.

 For a quick start, run `tentapp.py` and it will launch your browser, ask you to approve it, and then post a hello world message.
 The oauth process is awkward when run from a command line, so read the prompt when it asks you to copy and paste things from your browser.